rickyjanuari/rickyjanuari.github.io/newsletter/2019/07/28/coffee-and-code-01.md

 date: '2019-07-28T08:00:00.000Z'
 ---

-Welcome to the first installment of Coffee and Code with me, [Dan Vega](https://www.danvega.dev/).
+Welcome to the first installment of Coffee and Code with me, [Ricky Januari](https://www.danvega.dev/).
 It's a little insight into what I was up to this week, things I found interesting and anything on my radar for the upcoming week.
 I will try and keep these pretty short and digestible.
 So if you don't have a cup of coffee go and grab one and if you do, let's get to it.

 ## Previous Week